Mike Toglia Player Props: Rockies vs. Cardinals

 Mike Toglia At The Plate

-- Toglia is hitting .197 with two doubles, two home runs and five walks.
+- Toglia has two doubles, two home runs and five walks while hitting .197.

-- In 12 of 22 games this season (54.5%), Toglia has reached safely via hit, and that includes multiple hits twice.
+- This season, Toglia has posted at least one hit in 13 of 23 games (56.5%), and had multiple hits twice.

-- He has homered in two of 22 games played this season, and in 2.6% of his plate appearances.
+- In 23 games played this season, he has gone deep in two of them.

-- In 10 of 22 games this season, he has scored, including multiple runs once.
+- In 10 of 23 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.